abekek/abekek.github.io-old/src/posts/top_books_of_2020.md

 ## 1. Ego Is The Enemy - Ryan Holiday

-This is the second Ryan Holiday book I've read.
+This is the second Ryan Holiday's book I've read.
 I would say that I got a lot of impressions from it, and learned about myself and people even more.

 The author of this book talks about what the ego is in his understanding, how it constantly interferes with us in life and how to deal with it.
 He constantly cites examples based on historical facts - situations faced by historical figures.